Inflammatory orbital disease is a benign space-occupying inflammation involving orbital tissues.

 Symptoms and signs typically include a sudden onset of pain along with swelling and erythema of the eyelids.
 Proptosis, diplopia, and vision loss are also possible.

 Treatment depends on the type of inflammatory response and may include oral corticosteroids, radiation therapy, and one of several immunomodulating drugs.
-In difficult cases, some initial success has occurred with monoclonal antibodies against tumor necrosis factor-α or with another monoclonal antibody that causes lymphocyte depletion.
+In difficult cases, some initial success has occurred with monoclonal antibodies against TNF-α or with another monoclonal antibody that causes lymphocyte depletion.

 Last full review/revision April 2014 by James Garrity, MD